seank24/TextDeckOfCards/README.md

 # TextDeckOfCards
 A Java console app that deals out a hand of cards.
 You pick the size.

-This app was created as a step on the road to building a more complicated card game, and uses the console to print as many cards as the user specifies, out of a single deck of cards.
+This app was created in the process of writing my first card game!

-Sean Kram
+I slightly modified the Card and Deck classes when using them for a GUI-based project, but feel free to employ these for your own use!

-January 30, 2015
+Written by Sean Kram, January 30, 2015.